 LET’S COME TOGETHER TO WIPE OUT RACISM

-Hertfordshire Equality Council – board of trustees from different communities wish to issue a message of "solidarity" after “Black Lives Matter” protests continue to take place in the US, UK and around the world.
+Hertfordshire Equality Council – board of trustees from different communities wish to issue a message of "solidarity" after “Black Lives Matters” protests continue to take place in the US, UK and around the world.

 The protests came about after the brutal killing of George Floyd was captured on video while he was under arrest by police in Minneapolis 13 days ago.
 Video footage showed George Floyd, 46, being arrested was killed in police custody in Minneapolis and a white police officer continuing to kneel on his neck even after he pleaded, he could not breathe.

 Protesters chanted "I can't breathe" and "Black Lives Matter".
 Hertfordshire Equality Council said: "We acknowledge and understand the anger currently felt by so many, especially those from our Black, Asian and Minority Ethnic communities, (BAME) and we stand in solidarity with you in the absolute belief that every individual and all communities should feel they are cared for, respected, belong, and are fairly and equally treated”.

 It is a powerful message 'Black Lives Matter' and it's being heard loud and clear across Hertfordshire.
 Hertfordshire Equality Council “call on those in positions of influence and power across Hertfordshire to harness this moment and bring authentic prominence and leadership to the crisis of racial injustice and to be resolute in your support for BAME communities.

 As public, private and voluntary sectors, what we do and who we represent has a profound impact on culture.
 We call on all leaders and colleagues to join and support us towards eradicating racism and systemic inequality from all aspects of life in Hertfordshire.

 Hertfordshire Equality Council is calling on you all to take action and hold our sectors accountable in the following ways: